redhat-nfvpe/clearwater-rpm/README.md

 Sprout (SIP router), Bono (SIP edge proxy/loadbalancer), and several Sprout plugins.
 Also includes forks of restund (STUN/TURN server) and SIPp (SIP stress testing).
 Sprout and Bono are in fact the same executable, just with different configurations, based on PJSIP, WebSocket++, and curl.
 SIPp provides Ruby gems for integration with Rake.
+Note that this is the biggest spec of the bunch and takes an especially long time to build.

 How To Use